bhauman/lein-figwheel/README.md

 (println "You can change this line an see the changes in the dev console")

-;; the callback is optional
-(fw/defonce reloader
 (fw/watch-and-reload
   ;; :websocket-url "ws:localhost:8080/figwheel-ws" default
-    :jsload-callback (fn [] (print "reloaded")))
+  :jsload-callback (fn [] (print "reloaded"))) ;; optional callback
 ```

-We are starting the reload watcher and we are wrapping it in a
-`defonce`.
+The call to `watch-and-reload` is idempotent and can be called many
+times safely.
 As this file will be reloaded on change we have to make
-sure that when we start 'running processes' or doing anything that
+sure that when we start 'running processes' or do anything that hooks
-hooks into the state of the browser, we need to either do it once or
+into the state of the browser, it needs to either be done once or done in
-do it in a reloadable way where we teardown and the rebuild the
+in a reloadable way.

-running system.
+The best way to write reloadable code is to have lifecycle management
+that tares down the previous system and rebuilds a new one before
+injecting the current state.

 This tearing down and rebuilding of the system is simply sane
 lifecycle management and comes baked into Reactjs and Om.

 Please check out the example project in the `example` directory.

 ## Writing reloadable code